Bike, Hike & Kayak Northern Vietnam: Vietnam Adventure tour

 Walking & Rickshaw Riding

 After a hearty breakfast we’ll set off to explore some of Hanoi’s historic sites, such as The Ho Chi Minh Mausoleum, One Pillar Pagoda and the 11th century Temple of Literature.
 After lunch, we’ll visit the Ethnology Museum and then we’ll ride in rickshaws, touring the historic 36th Street Old Quarter--it’s a shoppers and photographers delight as the streets are alive with shops and vendors making and selling everything imaginable.
-We’ll have dinner before preparing for this evening’s 9:30 pm night train to Lao Cai.
+The evening is free to have dinner on your own before we’ll make our way to the train station for the overnight train to Lao Cai.
 The air-conditioned sleeping berths have 4 beds.

 Accommodation: Train